 We shortened that walk down the aisle

 Speaking of splurge, we still needed to try to get a flight to San Jose, Monterey, or San Francisco instead of Fresno and we decided we might as well go big on our flight too.
 We already had the return flight from San Jose.

 How we booked: transferred Chase Ultimate Rewards points to British Airways

 We got lucky because there were still AA flights available to book via British Airways to San Jose.
 Even first class was available.
 We normally do not book first class on domestic flights because it’s just not worth it.
-But again, we’re living in weird times, we haven’t been on a trip without kids in 6 months, why not?
+But again, we’re living in weird times, we haven’t been on a trip without kids all year, why not?

 I booked the original Fresno flight via British Airways.
 It’s easy to cancel and we only lost $5.60 per ticket.
 We were able to get all of our points refunded (to British Airways, not Chase Ultimate Rewards).

 2 tickets to San Jose in First class, check.